Thursday, December 24, 2009

 First Leg Valdez to Seattle

 This morning dad and I woke up at 3am to get to the airport in Anchorage.
 We flew into Anchorage last night and grabbed a few nights sleep at a hotel.
 We became slightly confused when the airlines we were flying with didn't have anybody at the check-in desk I mean come on, isn't everybody up at 4am?
 We ended up checking in a total of 4 times before we found somebody who would let us check our bags.
 I am also learning that we do NOT have very good luck with security.
 We got searched and they confinscated shampoo, conditioner, lotion, hair gel, hand cleanser, and sunscreen...we really need to perfect our method for checking through security cuz so far we do not have a great track record.
 We will be taking off to Seattle shortly.
-A full fledged cowboy took a picture of us at the Anchorage airport and my mom took one of us at the Valdez airport.
-Singapor here we come!

 Monday, August 10, 2009